Interview with Jack Linaker

 Description

 Jack Linaker was working in a reserved occupation as a steelworker before volunteering to join the RAF.
-He was originally told he would be trained as a flight engineer but as delays were frustrating he began training as a rear gunner.
+He was originally told he would be trained as a flight engineer but, frustrated by delays, he began training as a rear gunner.
 He joined 9 Squadron and crewed up with his friend who had been through the training with him.
 After one operation their aircraft crashed on return to base.
 The bomb aimer and navigator were killed and the pilot was wounded.
 Jack went on to fly with a new pilot who had lost his own gunners.

 Creator